-This post lists the best places to get a view of the Statue of Liberty.
+This post lists the 4 best places or ways to get a view of the Statue of Liberty for free, most notably the Staten Island Ferry.

 STATEN ISLAND FERRY